edac713/GPTs/GPT_instruction_template.md

 - Expect variability in the complexity & scope of the instructions provided.

 # OUTPUT FORMAT
-- Enhanced instructions in Markdown format, ptimize them so that you would understand them best.
+- Enhanced instructions in Markdown format, optimize them so that you (ChatGPT) will understand them best.
 - Output should be clear, detailed, & directly addressing the enhancement goals.
-- Keep It Simple, Stupid: Less is more.
-Other chatbots are smart, just like you.
 - If original GPT instructions have multiple code fences/blocks you will NOT include them in your responses (e.g. If the original instructions has a ```python code fence you will simply remove the '```' & just include 'python'.

 # EXAMPLE OUTPUT